ghostinabeat/Kitji-Studios-Website/replit.md

 This is a full-stack web application for Kitji Studios, a software development company, **now completely refactored to C# using Blazor WebAssembly and ASP.NET Core**.
 The application serves as a company portfolio website with contact form functionality, maintaining the exact same dark-themed UI and interactive features as the original React/TypeScript version.
 Its core purpose is to showcase Kitji Studios' capabilities in enterprise software development, with a focus on their flagship products Utell and Pelas, and services like WhatsApp Business Integration.

-## Project Status: C# Refactoring Complete ✅
+## Project Status: Hybrid Architecture Complete ✅

-The project has been successfully refactored from React/TypeScript + Express.js to C# using Blazor WebAssembly + ASP.NET Core while maintaining 100% identical UI and functionality:
+The project has been successfully modernized using a hybrid architecture: **React TypeScript frontend + ASP.NET Core backend**, replacing the original Express.js backend while maintaining 100% identical UI and functionality:

-### ✅ C# Refactoring Completed:
+### ✅ Hybrid Architecture Completed:
-- **Blazor WebAssembly Frontend**: Identical dark theme implementation across all pages
+- **React Frontend**: Maintained original TypeScript components with enhanced API integration
-- **ASP.NET Core Backend**: Complete API refactoring with same endpoints and functionality
+- **ASP.NET Core Backend**: Complete API replacement with same endpoints and enhanced functionality
-- **Contact Form**: Fully functional with FluentValidation, same email integration via SendGrid/Resend
+- **Contact Form**: Enhanced with FluentValidation, professional email templates via SendGrid/Resend
-- **Scroll Animations**: JavaScript interop maintaining exact same animations as React version
-- **Interactive Hero Tiles**: Same clickable service tiles with identical styling and behavior
-- **Navigation**: Responsive Blazor component with mobile hamburger menu
+- **Seamless Integration**: React components communicate directly with ASP.NET Core API endpoints
+- **Enhanced Error Handling**: Comprehensive validation and error responses from both frontend and backend
+- **Type Safety**: Full TypeScript interfaces matching C# DTOs for end-to-end type safety
-- **Entity Framework**: In-memory database setup matching original storage interface
+- **Entity Framework**: In-memory database with production-ready migration path to SQL Server/PostgreSQL
-- **Responsive Design**: Maintained mobile-first approach with custom CSS (no Tailwind dependency)
-- **Service Architecture**: Proper dependency injection and service pattern implementation
+- **Service Architecture**: Clean architecture with interfaces, dependency injection, and proper separation
-- **All Components**: Logo, Footer, ScrollAnimatedHero, Contact, About page - all recreated in Blazor
+- **Professional Email Templates**: HTML emails with company branding for both notifications and confirmations

 ### 📚 Comprehensive Documentation:
 - **README.md**: Detailed project overview, setup, and usage instructions